Posted on: November 7, 2019

 No Silver Bullet for High School Admissions

 Another commonly held misunderstanding is that there is an ideal score above which admission is virtually guaranteed.
 Like other institutions, private schools admit students with a wide range of test scores.
 If you have heard of a certain score level absolutely needed for admission, it has likely been passed through the grapevine, and is most likely more rumor than fact.
-Jeff frequently visits and talks to school admissions offices about their policies and trends.
-He consistently finds that schools have no concretely defined expectations about scores.
+We frequently visit and talk to school admissions officers about their policies and trends.
+Consistently, we find that schools have no concretely defined expectations about scores.

 OK, What Should We Understand About High School Admissions?

 As we’ve discussed here, the standardized test scores are not the most important component of a student’s application to the school.
 Several other factors carry more influence.
 What are the student’s grades?
 How are the teacher recommendations?
 Has the student fleshed out a convincing personal narrative?
 How successful were the student and parent interviews?

 It is important to remember that each school will have its own institutional goals that have little-to-nothing to do with your own student.
 What is the class makeup based on this year’s applications (e.g., geographic, academic, demographic, extra-curricular, financial, etc.)?
 These institutional goals are beyond your control.
 As such, we should not concern ourselves with them.
 Again, none of these institutional goals are related to the test scores schools receive.